Rahila313/amazon-powerbi-dashboard/README.md

 # Amazon Product Review Insights

 ## Project Overview
-This project presents an interactive **Power BI dashboard** analyzing Amazon product reviews to understand customer behavior, rating trends, and product category performance.
+This project presents an **Power BI dashboard** analyzing Amazon product reviews to understand customer behavior, rating trends, and product category performance.
-The dashboard focuses on how **ratings and review volume vary across product types** and provides high-level KPIs for business decision-making.
+The dashboard focuses on how **ratings and review volume vary across product types** and provides KPIs for business decision-making.

 ## Key KPIs
 - **Total Products:** 1,351